emcediel/entropy/README.md

 # Example: Calculating entropy

-This is an example to calculate entropy
+This is an example project created in-class to calculate entropy.